sinoyou/BUAA_Compile_2019/README.md

 ## Run
 - **Compiler**: Clang
 - **Recommended Development Enviroment**: Visual Studio 2019+.
-- **Notice**: Due to automatic judgement enviroment, there's not practical directories and all codes are in the same directory.
+- **Notice**: Due to automatic judgement enviroment, there's not physical directories and all codes are in the same directory.
 If you want to view codes more carefully, I strongly recommend you to clone the codes and use Visual Studio open .vcxproj file (virtual directories will show).
 - **Input file**: testfile.txt
 - **Output files**:
   1. output.txt: objects codes (can run on MARS)